-This manual is permanently attached to your lift truck to serve as a reference for anyone who may operate or service it.
-If the truck is not equipped with this manual, ask your supervisor to obtain one and have it attached to the truck.
-And remember, your CLARK dealer is pleased to answer questions about the operation and maintenance of your lift truck and will provide you with additional information should you require it.
+This manual is intended to be a permanently attached part of your lift truck.
+Keep it on the truck as a ready reference for anyone who may drive or service it.
+If the truck you operate is not equipped with a manual, ask your supervisor to obtain one and have it attached to the truck.
+And, remember, your CLARK dealer is pleased to answer any questions about the operation and maintenance of your lift truck and will provide you with additional information should you require it.